psantana5/firewall/docs/info.md

 7. **Compatibility and Dependencies**: Ensure that your code is compatible with the target operating system, network infrastructure, and any external libraries or dependencies used.

-If you encounter issues that persist after troubleshooting, consider seeking help from relevant forums, developer communities, or reaching out to network security experts.
+If the issues persist after troubleshooting, consider seeking help from relevant forums, developer communities, or consulting network security experts.

 ## Contributing